 Failure To Provide Data To Us

-In respect of our legitimate interests, we have a legitimate interest in keeping you updated about any further services offered by us which may be of interest to you both during and after the conclusion of your contract with us, including communication of any developments that may have an impact on your original service (e.g. a change in the law that will make additional services available to you).
-We will use the details you have provided to contact you including by telephone, email and post.
+In respect of our legitimate interests, we have a legitimate interest in keeping you updated about any further services offered by us which may be of interest to you both during and after the conclusion of your contract with us, including communication of any developments that may have an impact on your original service (e.g. a change in rules or processes which may enable us to help you with a claim where previously we could not).
+We will use the details you have provided to contact you including by telephone and post.
 If you do not wish for us to contact you in this manner, or by a specific method, you will be able to unsubscribe at any time to one or all contact methods.

 Furthermore, we may offer other services in areas of financial mis-selling.
 As part of this service, we can provide a direct referral to 3rd parties.
 We will always ask for your consent before doing so and this is entirely your choice.

 We also have a legitimate interest in using your data to help us to review our services and obtain analytics in respect of our customer base.